akaterra/udb.py/readme.rst

 * string

 So, for example, the record containing *int* value always greater than the record containing *boolean* value for the same field.
-Also, it means, that the records having indexed field will be fetched in the provided order.
+The records having indexed field will be fetched in the order above.

 Getting plan
 ~~~~~~~~~~~~